games-hnf/otw-bandit/lvl00-01/README.md

 - `-h`: displays sizes in a human-readable format
 - `--group-directories-first`: shows directories before files

-And I personally add this command as an alias to **.bashrc** in my local machine.
+And I personally added this command as an alias to my .bashrc file on my local machine.
 ```bash
 alias lst='(ls -lah --group-directories-first)'
 ```